gravestench/dark-magic/pkg/services/configFile/README.md

 If another service implements `HasConfig` it will be used to create an empty config (if it doesnt exist).
-The `Config` method should use a reference to the `Manager` interface (obtained through implementing servicemesh.HasDependencies) to yield it's own config file.
+The `Config` method should use a reference to the `Manager` interface (obtained through implementing runtime.HasDependencies) to yield it's own config file.

 Additionally, another service can implement `HasDefaultConfig` in order to